 When presented with a promising group event, there are four crucial points hotel managers and their revenue management team consider.

-Hotels have daily revenue targets for occupancy from both event space and guestrooms.
-If your event requires too much venue space, the hotel may be left with lots of rooms to sell.
+Hotels have daily revenue targets for occupancy from both event space and guest rooms.
+If your event requires too much venue space, the hotel may be left with a surplus of rooms to sell.
 With you occupying so much meeting space, you limit their options for filling those rooms.
 They’ll have to sell them to transient customers.
 If it’s a slow period for leisure reservations, the hotel may present your group with a higher rate to make up for that loss in profits during those dates.

 Your Group’s Travel Pattern

 The length of your group’s stay and your preferred meeting days matter.
 Most groups have a three-day meeting pattern: Check in, meeting/event, and check out.
 Since groups usually fill in the weeks around business travel, you’ll find the best rates if your group’s pattern is a Sunday – Wednesday or a Wednesday – Saturday stay.
 If you prefer a pattern outside of those standard stays, such as Tuesday – Friday, this will throw off a hotel’s normal schedule.
 Then, it’s likely that your peak day with your highest occupancy will overlap with another group which can cause problems for the hotel.

 Hotels love group attendees who socialize and mingle après-meeting at its restaurants and bars, order room service, play golf, treat themselves to a spa treatment, or sign up their kids for the hotel’s youth activities.
 Groups that spend extra money on-property are extremely attractive to hotels since they provide a significant revenue boost in a short amount of time.
 If you are one of these groups, be sure your hotel partners understand the full value that your group brings.

 Are you likely to be a good partner?
 Do you team up with quality event professionals who uphold your standards?
 What about the reputation of any third-party that is representing your organization?